modenaxe/msk-STAPLE/README.md

 ### Overview of STAPLE internal workflow
 ![STAPLE_workflow](./images/STAPLE_overview.png)

+### Detailed steps to setup a STAPLE workflow
+This is a checklist to fullfill for setting up a functioning workflow using STAPLE:
+- [ ] define dataset
+- [ ] define cell array with names of bones to process.
+The same names will be used for the rigid bodies
+- [ ] define body side if not evident from bone names.
+- [ ] decide the workflow to use for joint definitions
+- [ ] use `createTriGeomSet.m` for crearing a set of triangulated objects
+- [ ] use `writeModelGeometriesFolder.m` to the visualization geometries for your model.
+You can specify the format (`obj` preferred) and the level of subsampling of the original surface models.
+- [ ] use `initializeOpenSimModel.m` to start building the OpenSim model.
+- [ ] use `addBodiesFromTriGeomBoneSet` to create bodies corresponding to the fields of the `TriGeomSet` structure created using `createTriGeomSet.m`.
+These bodies will be added to the OpenSim model, but will not be connected by joints.
+If you write the model at this stage all bodies will be connected to `Ground`. **NOTE:** the bodies will have mass properties calculated from the bone geometries using a bone density of 1.42 g/cm^3 as in [Dumas et al. (2015)](https://doi.org/10.1109/TBME.2005.855711).
+- [ ] use `processTriGeomBoneSet.m` to process the bone geometries using the available algorithms and extract body coordinate systems, joint coordinate systems and bone landmarks.
+This step does not rely on the OpenSim API and consists of a morphological analysis of the bone shapes.
+- [ ] use `createLowerLimbJoints.m` to connect the OpenSim rigid bodies using joints defined by the reference systems identified by `processTriGeomBoneSet.m`.
+The joint reference systems can be used in different ways to create a lower limb model.
+We provide two options: `Modenese2018` based on a previous publication of [Modenese et al. (2018)](https://doi.org/10.1016/j.jbiomech.2018.03.039) and a default approach.
+The main difference is that `Modenese2018` does not use axis from the tibia bones, while the default approach does.
+- [ ] (optional) use `assignMassPropsToSegments.m` to update the mass properties of the segment based on the actual anthropometry of the subject that you are modelling. **NOTE:** this feature is still basic and in development.
+- [ ] (optional) use `addBoneLandmarksAsMarkers.m` to include in the OpenSim model also the bony landmarks identified automatically during the morphological analyses.
+- [ ] finalise the OpenSim model using the standard `osimModel.finalizeConnections()` method.

 ### Reference System Conventions [WIP]
 The final reference systems are always consistent with ISB but the internal ones not necessarily because they rely on the external functions taken from GIBOC-core.